 It might have been gobbled up by Belgrade in late many years however ‘Zemunci’ remains wildly pleased with their town and of its altogether different history and character.
+There is no need for any skip tracing for them and their community spirit and traditions.

 One doesn’t generally need to pass on Belgrade to end up in a totally better place.
 Directly across the conjunction of Sava and Danube and in full perspective on the Kalemegdan fort lies Zemun, or Semlin, as it was brought in the times of the Austro-Hungarian Empire.

 Cross the city’s Branko’s scaffold and head to one side.
 Past the previous Communist Party Central Committee tower and the rambling compound of the previous national government and an additional five minutes’ drive carries you to a town inside the city, which is, and isn’t Belgrade.
+Today, even though Zemun is thought to be part of the city, many chose to escape Belgrade’s noisy days and hire long distance moving services to cross the river and simply live a simpler life in Zemun.

 During the 1970s, the quickly extending city of Belgrade and its combination of dreary condos hinders excitedly called Novi Beograd (New Belgrade) gobbled up Zemun.